datacoves/docs/docs/how-tos/airflow/use-aws-secrets-manager.md

 # How to use AWS Secrets Manager in Airflow

-Datacoves implements the Airflow Secrets Backend Interface to support different types of secrets managers including AWS Secrets Manager.
+Datacoves integrates with the Airflow Secrets Backend Interface, offering seamless support for both its native Datacoves Secrets Backend and AWS Secrets Manager.
+If you’re interested in using additional Airflow-compatible Secrets Managers, please reach out to us.

 Secrets backends are configured at the project level, this means that you can use a different Secrets Manager for each project.
 Please see additional documentation to [configure your AWS Secrets Manager](/how-tos/datacoves/how_to_configure_aws_secrets_manager.md)